-In this contribution, we proposed a level set regularization approach [15, 10, 7, 8] coupling with a split strategy for the simultaneous identification of piecewise constant diffusion a(x) and absorption c(x) coefficients in (1)-(2), from a finite set of available measurements of the photon density $h := u|{\Gamma}$, corresponding to inputs $g \in H^{-1/2}(\Gamma)$ in (1)-(2).
+In this contribution, we proposed a level set regularization approach [7,9,10,15] combined with a split strategy for the simultaneous identification of piecewise constant diffusion a(x) and absorption c(x) coefficients in (1.1) and (1.2), from a finite set of available measurements of the photon density $h := u|{\Gamma}$, corresponding to inputs $g \in H^{-1/2}(\Gamma)$ in (1.1) and (1.2).

-Related works: In [22], a Levenberg-Marquardt method for recovering internal boundaries of piecewise constant coefficients of an elliptic PDE as (1) was implemented.
+Related works: In [22], a Levenberg-Marquardt method for recovering internal boundaries of piecewise constant coefficients of an elliptic PDE as (1.1) was implemented.
 The proposed method is based on the series expansion approximation of the smooth boundaries and on the finite element method.
 However, in [22], there is not a theoretical result that guarantees regularizing properties of the iterated approximated solution.
-Indeed, as far as the authors are aware, there is not theoretical regularization approaches in the literature for recovering the pair of coefficients (a, c) in (1) from boundary data.
+Indeed, as far as the authors are aware, there is not theoretical regularization approaches in the literature for recovering the pair of coefficients (a, c) in (1.1) from boundary data.